bePublish/ghost-multilingual-reverse-proxy/README.md

 ### Step 2: Configure Environment Variables

-1. In your new Railway project, navigate to the reverse proxy service settings and go to the **Variables** tab.
+1. In your new Railway project, navigate to the `ghost-multilingual-reverse-proxy` service settings and go to the **Variables** tab.
 2. Add the required environment variables based on the "Environment Variables" section above.
     *   `SERVER_NAME`: Your custom domain (e.g., `your-domain.com`).
     *   `GHOST_ROOT_URL`: The internal URL of your main Ghost instance on Railway (e.g., `http://ghost-en.railway.internal:2368`).